TessaLacy/learn_to_code/Devnotes/Notes/CSS.md

 - You can turn the curser into a pointer with curser:pointer!
 - To select the sections that exist w/in the footer and select only the direct decendents or 2 children, use the greater than (>)
 -To turn off code, yet still see it add /*words*/
+- **Font Awesome Icons** have icon tags like  camera, microphones, etc (fontawesome.com).
+So cool.
+They will have default styling, that can be unset with a class.
+- Make sure links in footer are responsive to page resizing.
+If not then use **Media Query** with min-width.
+This should always be at the bottom of the page and means that the style will take over as soon as the min width is met.
+It will turn it into a row, which makes it responsive to smaller screens.